AaltoSciComp/python-for-scicomp/content/scripts.rst

    Select File (top menu bar) → Export Notebook as → **Export notebook to Executable Script**.

+.. highlight:: console

 Actually, you could also export your notebook in many other formats.
 Check the `JupyterLab documentation <https://jupyterlab.readthedocs.io/en/stable/user/export.html>`_ for more information.
 If you keep working in the jupyterlab folder, you can also convert files in the terminal (File -> New -> Terminal) by running::

-  jupyter nbconvert --to script your_notebook_name.ipynb
+  $ jupyter nbconvert --to script your_notebook_name.ipynb

 Exercises 1
 -----------

 .. challenge:: Scripts-1

+  .. highlight:: console

   1. Download the :download:`weather_observations.ipynb <../resources/code/scripts/weather_observations.ipynb>` and the weather_data file and upload them to your jupyterlab.
 The script plots the temperature data for Tapiola in Espoo.
 The data is originally from `rp5.kz <https://rp5.kz>`_ and was slightly adjusted for this lecture.